Don Beard: Later career

 Beard's best innings and match figures came in 1956–57 against Otago in Dunedin, when he took 7 for 56 and 4 for 43 (match figures of 61.4–26–99–11) in a match that Otago nevertheless won.

-In 1961 he became principal of Te Aroha College in Waikato, and played a few games for Northern Districts.
+In 1961, Beard became principal of Te Aroha College in Waikato, and played a few games for Northern Districts.
 In 1961–62 he took 5 for 70 and 6 for 71 against Auckland, and 5 for 60 and 3 for 36 in the next match against Wellington.
 He played his last game in the 1964–65 season, just after turning 45.

-Beard also played Hawke Cup cricket for Wanganui, Manawatu and Thames Valley.
+Beard also played Hawke Cup cricket for Wanganui, Manawatu and Thames Valley between 1948 and 1966.

-He stood nearly six feet three inches tall.
+Beard stood nearly six feet three inches tall.
 He played basketball for New Zealand, was a notable amateur golfer, and played rugby union for Wellington, Wanganui (as captain) and North Island.

 Beard died in 1982 while on holiday in England after retiring as principal of Te Aroha College.
 His son Derek also played first-class cricket in New Zealand.